-This management's discussion and analysis ("MD&A") is management's interpretation of the results and financial condition of IsoEnergy Ltd. ("IsoEnergy" or the "Company") for the year ended December 31, 2020 and includes events up to the date of this MD&A. This discussion should be read in conjunction with the financial statements for the years ended December 31, 2020 and 2019 and the notes thereto (together, the "Annual Financial Statements") and other corporate filings, which are available under the Company's profile on SEDAR at www.sedar.com.
+This management's discussion and analysis ("MD&A") is management's interpretation of the results and financial condition of IsoEnergy Ltd. ("IsoEnergy" or the "Company") for the three months ended March 31, 2020 and includes events up to the date of this MD&A. This discussion should be read in conjunction with the unaudited financial statements for the three months ended March 31, 2021 and 2020 and the notes thereto (together, the "Interim Financial Statements") and other corporate filings, including the annual financial statements for the years ended December 31, 2020 and 2019 (the "Annual Financial Statements"), all of which are available under the Company's profile on SEDAR at www.sedar.com.
 All dollar figures stated herein are expressed in Canadian dollars, unless otherwise specified.
 This MD&A contains forward-looking information.
 Please see "Note Regarding Forward-Looking Information" for a discussion of the risks, uncertainties and assumptions used to develop the Company's forward-looking information.